sebastianspicker/platen/README.md

 A working tree for platen with an evolving implementation history.

 ## Overview
-platen records the stable project shape and the work still worth checking.
+platen keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: core-build-out.
 Earlier setup detail now lives in maintained guidance.